Truths about stop-losses nobody wants to believe

 The key to making a stop-loss strategy work.
 These research papers prove that a trailing stop-loss strategy increase your returns.

-I hated stop-losses!
-Mainly because some limited testing I did found that a stop-loss strategy lead to lower returns even though it did reduce large losses.
+I never used stop-losses, mainly because some limited testing I did found that a stop-loss strategy lead to lower returns even though it did reduce large losses.

 But you know here at Quant Investing we look at investment research all the time and I found three interesting papers that tested stop-loss strategies with results that changed my view completely.